 Q: Where do the adoptions take place?

-Q: How do fosters choose the right pet?
+Q: How do foster caregivers choose the right pet to foster?

-A: Your fosters should have at least a few criteria in mind when it comes to the type of animal who would make for a good fit.
+A: Your fosters most likely have at least a few criteria in mind when it comes to the type of animal who would make for a good fit for their lifestyle.
 Since your staff is familiar with the available animals in your shelter, their insight – combined with the foster's preferences – can help ensure a match.

 A: As soon as a dog or cat is available for adoption, he or she can be ready to go into a home.